finos/common-domain-model/documentation/source/documentation.rst

    condition PrimitiveEvent: one-of

 A ``PrimitiveEvent`` object is made of either one of those primitive components, as captured by the ``one-of`` condition.
-A couple of examples of such primitive event components are illustrated below:
+A couple of examples of such primitive event components are illustrated below, using a simple transaction lifecycle sequence.

+Example: Observation -> Reset -> Transfer
+"""""""""""""""""""""""""""""""""""""""""

+The sequence starts with the *inception* of a new transaction, which results in a ``PostInceptionState`` that contains a ``Contract`` object:

 .. code-block:: Haskell

  type InceptionPrimitive: <"The primitive event for the inception of a new contract between parties.
 It is expected that this primitive will be adjusted or deprecated once the CDM scope is extended to the pre-execution space.">
    before ContractState (0..0) <"The (0..0) cardinality reflects the fact that there is no contract in the before state of an inception primitive.
 As noted in the definition associated with the class, this is expected to change once the CDM scope is extended to the pre-execution space.">
      [metadata reference]
    after PostInceptionState (1..1) <"The after state corresponds to the new contract between the parties.">

+We assume that the trade relies on a future observable value, for which an *observation* then occurs.
+This observation is provided by some data provider (a.k.a. *market data oracle*) and independently from any specific transaction.

 .. code-block:: Haskell